mainsail-crew/docs/docs/crowsnest/faq/backends.md

 !!! info "Raspberry Pi 5 users"
-    Due to hardware limitations (no hardware encoders), spyglass on Pi 5 will use software encoding, which can lead to high CPU usage and reduced performance.
-We recommend using µStreamer instead for Pi 5 devices.
+    Due to hardware limitations (no hardware encoders), crowsnest will disable WebRTC on the Pi 5.
+You can enable it again by setting `custom_flags: --no-disable_webrtc`, but we advise against this.

 ## Which backend should I choose?
 This flowchart outlines our recommendations for most users.